ilachill/ilachill.github.io/index.md

 # [](#header-1)Talks

+*   **Introduction to FHE and the TFHE scheme.**
+	*	July 2022 - At Workshop on Foundations and Applications of Lattice-based Cryptography (ICMS, Edinburgh).

 *   **Introduction to FHE, TFHE and Machine Learning applications.**
 	*	April 2022 - At Journées C2 2022 (Hendaye, France).
 	*	October/November 2021 - At nChain seminar (nChain UK, webinar).